Understanding Supamode's RBAC System

 └── Viewer (Rank: 50) ← Read-only access

-Supamode does not define any roles by default, allowing you to create a custom hierarchy that fits your application's needs.
+Supamode does not create default roles.
+Define a hierarchy that fits your organization.

 {